 The following is a list of options you can try to recover from the error Windows failed to start error.
 We’ve listed the options from easiest to most time consuming or complicated.
 Try each of these solutions until you find one that works for you:

 Remove any external devices and try booting.
 This includes printers, camera, scanners, etc. Sometimes bad drivers can cause this problem as Windows begins to load.
 If Windows boots, try and determine which device caused the problem and look for updated drivers.

 - Turn off the computer.
 Unplug it and hold in the power button for twenty seconds.
 Plug it back in and try booting again.

 Remove any new components if you know this is what actually caused the problem.
 Check the manufacturer’s website for hints on how to resolve this error, as it might be common with the device.
 Otherwise, look for new drivers, as the drivers on the disk might be quite old.

-If you have an actual Windows Vista or Windows 7 disk (depending which is installed), try booting to the disk.
+If you have an actual Windows disk, try booting to the disk.
 You will see an option to perform a startup repair.
 Run that and see if Windows finds a problem.
 If it does, allow it to fix the problem, then reboot the machine.
 If you get a boot options screen following the reboot, choose “Start Windows Normally.”